ISISComputingGroup/ibex_developers_manual/HLM-Database-documentation.md

 ## Overview

-## List of devices categorised by their function
+## List of devices grouped by their function

 [Coordinators](Coordinators)